Skip to main content

 Swiss chard

 Colorful chard cultivars such as Ruby, Orange Fantasia, Flamingo, or multi-colored Bright Lights offer both ornamental and edible value.
-These members of the beet family were developed for the flavorful foliage with brilliantly colored midribs that also work wonders as accents for autumn flowers.
+These members of the beet family were developed for the flavorful foliage with brilliantly colored midribs that also work wonders as accents for fall flowers.
 They tolerate frosty weather and grow well both in containers and in the ground.

 Ornamental cabbage and kale